 Once you’re in town, you should check into the Mexican immigration office, located in a trailer near the entrance of the town.
 They’ll check your passport here and, sometimes, charge you $3 USD, as you’re technically in the Maderas del Carmen Protected Area.

 In full transparency, we walked around Boquillas and couldn’t figure out where we were supposed to go to check in with Mexican immigration.
 So we simply continued to wander around the town without checking in and didn’t get bothered.
-That being said, I’d strongly recommend trying to check in during your visit—messing around with immigration is definitely no bueno.

 What to do in Boquillas del Carmen